 Taking note of improvement in the labour market, the US central bank cited slower economic growth for its policy move while signalling faith in outlook of the economy.

-- Sensex falls over 50 pts on negative global cues, rupee weakens
+- Sensex falls over 100 pts on weak rupee, negative global cues

 In a related development, the Bank of Japan too kept rates steady.